prototypefund/Digital_Bargeld-docs/impl-merchant.rst

   **Request:**

-  The `frontend` passes the :ref:`deposit permission <deposit-permission>` received from the wallet, by adding the fields `max_fee`, `amount` (see :ref:`contract`) and optionally adding a field named `edate`, indicating a deadline by which he would expect to receive the bank transfer for this deal
+  The `frontend` passes the :ref:`deposit permission <deposit-permission>` received from the wallet, and optionally adding a field named `edate`, indicating a deadline by which he would expect to receive the bank transfer for this deal.
+Note that the `edate` must be after the `refund_deadline`.

   **Response:**